 Point Reyes National Seashore

 Go see the whales out at the Point Reyes Light House and Chimney Rock.
 Shuttle buses leave Drakes Beach every 15–20 minutes.
-The cost is $7 per person; children under 16 are free.
-No cars allowed at Point Reyes Light House on weekends and holidays December 26 through mid-April.
+Cost: $7 per person; children under 16 free.
+No cars allowed at Point Reyes Light House on weekends and holidays through late March.
 For more info, visit their website.

 Williams-Sonoma, Corte Madera

 Hey, kids—let’s cook breakfast!
 In this fun American Girl™ class, we’ll prepare some yummy waffles that are perfect for cooking with your friends the morning after a sleepover. $30 includes a copy of American Girl™ Parties.
 Suitable for ages 8-13.
 Call the store to reserve your spot: (415) 924-6799.
 Location: The Village Corte Madera.
 For more info, visit their website.